Submarine escape training facility: Other facilities

-Since 2013 there is a submarine escape training tank situated next to non-profit swimming pool "Het Heersdiep" in Den Helder, The Netherlands.
-This tank is used by the Royal Netherlands Navy and also by other navy's from all over the world.
+Since 2013 there is a submarine escape training tank situated next to non-profit swimming pool Het Heersdiep in Den Helder, The Netherlands.
+This tank is used by the Royal Netherlands Navy and also by other navies from all over the world.
 The tower at Aquacentrum Den Helder can also be used by civilian diving clubs for recreational diving and dive training.
 It is also used for freediving training and for fire brigade diving training.

 The South African Navy has a submarine escape training tank at the navy diving school at the SAS Simonsberg training unit in Simon's Town on the Cape Peninsula.